How to Run Script/Program at Startup with Systemd on Linux

 Set Environment (Optional)

-To set environment variables:
+To set the environment variables:

 ...